zhangyuanxun/scholar_finder/README.md

 After finishing the training embeddings, you will get model files (*.h5) under the folder /output.

 ## Evaluation
-For evaluation section, we can visualize scholar's knowledge in 2D space; and evaluate our model with other schemes (such as XGBoost, DNN).
+For evaluation section, we can visualize scholar's knowledge embedding in 2D space; and evaluate our model with other schemes (such as XGBoost, DNN).

--- Visualize knowledge
+- Visualize scholar's knowledge embedding in 2D space.

 ## Citations